palewire/first-visual-story/readthedocs/index.rst

     $ git commit -m "Built site to docs folder"
     $ git push origin master

+To take advantage of it.
+Go to the repository on GitHub.
+Click on the "Settings" tab.
+Scroll down to the "GitHub Pages" section.
+Select "master branch /docs folder" as the source.
+Hit save.

+This will result in any files pushed to the "docs" directory of your repository being published on the web.
+For free.

 Wait a few moments and visit `\<your_username\>.github.com/first-graphics-app/ <https://ireapps.github.io/first-graphics-app/>`_.
 You should see your app published live on the World Wide Web.